SpektraSystems/Azure-SQL-Database-Security-Demo/README.md

 ![](images/contosowebpage.png)

 3. In the **Search Box**, put the following code and  click on **Search**.
+You can also copy this from the web page by clicking on **SQLi Hints** and copying 3rd command.
     ' UNION SELECT '0', '1', '2', STUFF((select name from sys.tables FOR XML PATH('')),1,1,''), '4', '5', '6', '7', '8', '2010-10-10' --

 ![](images/searchbox.png)

 4. This will perform a SQL Injection in the database.
-Azure SQL Security shoult detect ant notify you about the threat on the email address you provided in last step.
+Azure SQL Security should detect and notify you about the threat on the email address you provided in last step.

 5. Let us check if you recevied an email about it.
 You can open  https://portal.office.com in another tab in your browser.
 Login with same Azure Credentials you used to login to azure portal.

 6. Select **Outlook**.
+This will prompt to configure time zone, you can configure your local time zone and continue.

 ![](images/outlook.png)